openhwgroup/cva6/README.md

 ### Generating a Bistream

-To generate the FPGA bitstream run:
+To generate the FPGA bitstream (and memory configuration) for the Genesys II board run:

 ```
-$ source fpga/sourceme.sh
 $ make fpga
 ```